jesse-spevack/stimulating_events/README.md

   console.log("isSelected value changed to: ", this.isSelectedValue)
 }
 ```

-And we can remove the console.lgo from the `connect` to avoid confusion.

 When a list item is selected, we want to show the check mark, so we'll remove the hidden class.
 ```javascript